SFL Scientific is answering real business challenges for our clients

 Read more about our solutions in Advertising & Marketing >

 American Well was seeking help with patient volume forecasting for planning in their telemedicine services.
 American Well provided SFL Scientific with historic, state-level, daily patient volume data from the past three years.
 SFL chose to use a combination of ARIMA and TBATS models to analyze the time-series data provided.
-The model outperformed the previously generated forecasts by more than 10% points (or > 40%).
-As a pilot to showcase how to data science can optimize operations, the Mean Absolute Percentage Error (MAPE) derived from the SFL model for a 3-month forecast was ~10% (~20% MAPE for a 12-month forecast).
+The model outperformed the previously generated forecasts.
+As a pilot to showcase how to data science can optimize operations, lowering the Mean Absolute Percentage Error (MAPE) derived from the SFL model significantly inefficiency and improved resource planning.

 Anheuser-Busch (AB) wanted to leverage data that they have collected on its Mexico operations to drive revenue, so AB contacted SFL Scientific to segment their customer base to better understand customer behavior.
 SFL created unsupervised, hierarchical clustering models to determine high-value customers and overall spending patterns for AB's entire Mexican operation.
 Through our machine learning and cluster analysis, AB was able to create target marketing campaigns and strategies to drive sales and maximize overall profitability.